Articles of Incorporation and Rules

 3. Auditors must take due care to maintain the confidentiality of information they learn in the course of performing their duties

-Article 5.
-The Auditors shall establish a Board of Auditors to share information with each other regarding audits, coordinate opinions, and deliberate or decide on necessary matters.
-However, the Board of Auditors may not interfere with the exercise of authority by each Auditor.
+Article 5 The auditors shall establish a Board of Auditors to share information with each other regarding audits, to coordinate opinions, and to deliberate or decide on necessary matters.
+However, the Board of Auditors may not obstruct the exercise of authority by each auditor.

 Chapter 2 Duties of Auditors

-(Attendance at Board of Directors Meetings and Other Important Meetings)
+(Attendance at Board Meetings and Other Important Meetings)

-Article 6 Auditors must attend Board of Directors meetings and make reports or express opinions as necessary.
+Article 6 Auditors shall attend Board Meetings and, as necessary, make reports or express their opinions.

 2. Auditors may attend important meetings other than those set forth in the preceding paragraph and may make reports or express opinions as necessary

-Article 7 Auditors shall formulate an audit policy taking into consideration the status of the construction and operation of the internal control system, as well as importance, timeliness, and other necessary factors, and shall endeavor to appropriately select and prepare an audit plan that includes the audit subject, audit method, and audit timing.
+Article 7 The auditors shall, taking into consideration the status of the establishment and operation of the internal control system, formulate an audit policy considering materiality, timeliness, and other necessary factors, and endeavor to appropriately select and prepare an audit plan that includes the audit subjects, audit methods, and implementation timing.

 2. When the audit policy and audit plan have been prepared, the auditor shall explain them to the representative director and the board of directors

-(System to ensure the effectiveness of audits by auditors)
+(System to ensure the effectiveness of auditors' audits)

-Article 8 Auditors must endeavor to ensure a system that enhances the effectiveness of audits and ensures the smooth execution of audit duties.
+Article 8 Auditors shall endeavor to ensure a system that enhances the effectiveness of audits and facilitates the smooth execution of their audit duties.

 2. In order to ensure the system set forth in the preceding paragraph, when the Auditor deems it necessary, he/she shall request the Directors or the Board of Directors to provide necessary cooperation regarding the matters listed below